 The workers were also aided by the largest deployment of working dogs in U.S. history.
-Over 400 search and rescue dogs helped to search for survivors, as well as identify those who didn't survive the terrorist attacks.
+About 300 search and rescue dogs helped to search for survivors, as well as identify those who didn't survive the terrorist attacks.

 Although the 9/11 attacks represent one of the darkest days in U.S. history, the heroic responses of so many regular citizens were remarkable.
 In a time of great fear and sorrow, thousands and thousands of people set aside their own wants and desires to volunteer their time and skills to help others.